Home / Sample Resumes / Combination Resume

 What is a combination resume?

-A combination resume utilizes elements from two or more resume styles, like chronological and functional or traditional and modern.
-Using a combination resume is a good way to emphasize both work history and relevant skills.
+A combination resume uses pieces from two or more resume styles, like chronological and functional or traditional and modern.
+Using this style is a good way for you emphasize both work history and relevant skills.
 It can also be a strategic choice to incorporate some creative design elements that can help your resume stand out.

 Who should use a combination resume?